MyBord/mybord-client/docs/projectManagement.md

   * replace coffee login image
   * handle loading of landing page background image
   * add error boundary to login app
+  * fix how spa fallback fades a little at the beginning

 ### C. Medium